dedee95/SEXmer/README.md

 ### SEXmer reads
-Extract specific reads based on kmer sequence (MSK or FSK), output from SEXmer scan.
-Make sure the kmer sequence used in this module is generated from the SEXmer scan.
+Extract specific reads based on kmer sequence (MSK or FSK), output from `SEXmer scan`.
+Make sure the kmer sequence used in this module is generated from the `SEXmer scan`.

 Input reads can be WGS paired short reads or long reads (ONT, Cyclone, or PacBio).
 For long reads, it's recommended to set `--hit` to more than 1 to get truly specific reads.
 If long noisy reads are used, it's recommended to polish the reads first; if not, it's also fine.